handsontable/handsontable/docs/next/guides/building-and-testing/modules.md

 #### Step 3: Import the CSS

-Handsontable's CSS file is not modularized, so you need to import it separately:
+Handsontable's CSS file is not modularized, so you need to import it:

 ```js
 import Handsontable from 'handsontable/base';